suhitaghosh10/EurLex-Multilabel-Classification/README.md

 * scripts -> R scripts

 # Process Notebook configuration
 Since the dataset comprises around 25,000 documents, it will take long time to execute the process notebook over the entire corpus.
 For trying out the process notebook on a small sample, some parameters have been defined in the file *configuration/config.R*.
-Please adjust the parameters as following before running the notebook.
+Please adjust the following parameters before running the notebook.
 - doc_number (the number of documents to be considered)
 - batch_number (the number of batches of datasets to be generated for classification)